Billy Crystal Stops By Popular Area Cafe

-The post on Saturday, Aug.
+The post on Instagram on Saturday, Aug.
 24 said, "So Blessed to have my favorite actor stop by Florrie Kaye's!!
-We love you Billy!!!" in a post on Saturday, Aug.
-24 on Instagram.
+We love you Billy!!!"

 The quaint hotspot at 69 Gleneida Ave. in Carmel draws plenty of locals and out-of-towners in for afternoon tea and food.
 It pays homage to the Royals and is filled with British memorabilia including vintage dresses and fancy hats.